 Helen Snell Cheel Medical Campus, 49 Lawrence Avenue, Potsdam, NY

-EJ Noble Medical Building, 80 East Main Street, Canton, NY
+EJ Noble Professional Building, 80 East Main Street, Canton, NY

-Our Urgent Care centers provide comprehensive diagnosis and treatment for a number of non-life threatening, acute illnesses, and injuries.
-In addition to performing diagnostic imaging, our staff are able to apply splints, casts, stitches and prescribe necessary medications and antibiotics.
+Our urgent care centers provide comprehensive diagnosis and treatment for a number of non-life-threatening, acute illnesses and injuries.
+In addition to performing diagnostic imaging, our staff is able to apply splints, casts, and stitches, and prescribe necessary medications and antibiotics.
 Patient care is our top priority.
 Some of the conditions we treat include:

 - Cough, cold, and other upper respiratory symptoms

 - Pink eye, styes, and eye infections